Yuuuuume7/CapstoneProject/README.md

  - RFE from sklearn.feature_selection
  - RFECV from sklearn.feature_selection

+For hyperparameter optimization
+ - Pipeline from sklearn.pipeline
+ - GridSearchCV from sklearn.model_selection
+ -

 For evaluation
  - classification_report from sklearn.metrics
  - ConfusionMatrixDisplay from sklearn.metrics
+ - f1_score from sklearn.metrics
+ - accuracy_score from sklearn.metrics

 * **Flowchart**